skrey/yellow-extensions/features/contact/README.md

 `ContactLinkRestriction` = enable link restriction, 1 or 0
 `ContactSpamFilter` = spam filter as regular expression, `none` to disable

+The following settings can be configured in file `system/settings/text.ini`:

+`ContactMailSpam` = prefix for contact messages with spam
+`ContactMailFooter` = footer for contact messages

 The following files can be configured:

 `system/layouts/contact.html` = layout file for contact page